louisconnoni/Freedom/README.md

 ## Lessons Learned

 - **Build in schedule margin.** With no buffer before competition, a single equipment failure eliminated the ability to test before fielding the robot.
 Future builds need machining and assembly finished with enough lead time to survive a setback like this.
-- **Don't rely on a single point of failure for critical fabrication.** The CNC being unavailable with no backup plan (alternate machine, outside shop, or manual-machining-friendly design as a fallback) turned one broken part into a cascading failure.
-- **Weapon length likely drove much of the difficulty.** The weapon's length accounted for a large share of the robot's total weight, which tightened the margin everywhere else in the design and likely contributed to the tolerance and balance issues under manual machining.
+- **Choose materials and manufacturing wisely** The internal wheel design increased the overall weight of the frame.
+This lead to future issues in the weight.
+Additionally high strength materials are only needed in critical areas.
+Most design used UHMW, a thermoplastic with high impact strength, and provided extra protection with TPU.
 ## Future Work

 This year, I'm stepping into a broader leadership role as co-lead for the entire robot, directing mechanical design and build scheduling across all subsystems, while continuing to lead weapon system development directly.
-I'm also developing a training curriculum for new members covering soldering, SolidWorks/CAD, embedded systems, machine shop fabrication (lathe, mill, CNC), and FEA, to build technical capacity across the growing team.
+I'm also developing my skills in FEA to provide the necessary structure in the most critical areas.
 Planned changes for the next build include:

-- **Shortening the weapon** to reduce weight, moment of inertia, and stress on the mount, easing both machining tolerances and structural demands
-- **Redesigning the weapon shape** to be more robust to imprecision from manual machining, in case CNC access is disrupted again
+- **Effective balance of material strength** Aluminum was spread across the design which made the design underachieve in critical areas and made reaching weight difficult
+- **Redesign Frame shape** Most competitive designs minimised connections by hardware besides replaceable parts.
+Ensuring frame is secure and can support assembly and quick repairs is a priority.
 - **Building schedule margin and equipment contingencies into the build timeline**, so a single point of failure can't eliminate the team's ability to test before competition